Emergency and Disaster Assistance for Employers

 - Disaster Relief Payments

-Employers in Santa Barbara County directly affected by the oil spill may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
+Employers in Alameda, Alpine, Butte, Calaveras, Contra Costa, El Dorado, Fresno, Humboldt, Inyo, Kern, Kings, Lake, Lassen, Los Angeles, Madera, Marin, Mendocino, Merced, Modoc, Monterey, Napa, Nevada, Orange, Placer, Plumas, Sacramento, San Benito, San Bernardino, San Diego, San Francisco, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Shasta, Sierra, Siskiyou, Solano, Sonoma, Stanislaus, Sutter, Tehama, Trinity, Tulare, Tuolumne, Ventura, Yolo and Yuba Counties directly affected by the severe winter storms, which began on January 3, 2017 may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit payroll taxes without penalty or interest.
 This extension may be granted under Section 1111.5 of the California Unemployment Insurance Code (CUIC).
-Written request for extension must be received within 60 days from the original delinquent date of the payment or return to file/pay.
+A written request for extension must be received within 60 days from the original delinquent date of the payment or return.

-Employers in Humboldt, Mendocino, and Siskiyou Counties directly affected by the severe winter storms may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
+Employers in Del Norte, Humboldt, Mendocino, Shasta, Santa Cruz and Trinity Counties directly affected by the severe winter storms, which began on December 9, 2016 may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit payroll taxes without penalty or interest.
 This extension may be granted under Section 1111.5 of the California Unemployment Insurance Code (CUIC).
-Written request for extension must be received within 60 days from the original delinquent date of the payment or return to file/pay.
+A written request for extension must be received within 60 days from the original delinquent date of the payment or return.

 Requests for Extension to Report and Pay